AhmedSherifAbdelaty/-Document-Conversion/README.md

 ```

 ## Usage
-The application provides the following endpoints which you can find in doc-conversion postman collection:
+The application provides the following endpoints which you can find in root directory `Doc-Conversion.postman_collection.json`

 ### Upload Document
 **POST** `/api/documents/upload`